 - Medical Payments Coverage under the Auto Policy.
 If you were a passenger in a vehicle that has medical payments coverage under its insurance policy, even if the driver of that vehicle was at fault, you can make a claim to get your medical bills paid while your case is pending.

 - Medical Payments Coverage under the Auto Policy.
 If you have an automobile policy that has medical payments coverage, you can make a claim to get your medical bills paid while your case is pending.

 - Medical Payments Coverage under Homeowners’ Policy.
 If you were injured in an accident at someone’s house, there may be medical payments coverage under their homeowner’s policy that will pay your medical bills while your case is pending.

 The only caveat is that your health insurer may assert its “subrogation” right under its contract and seek reimbursement for the amount that it paid.
-The good news is that we handle any of these subrogation claims for you for free with your injury case, so you can get the most recovery possible.
+The good news is that our team at Kiefer & Kiefer handles any of these subrogation claims for you for free with your injury case, so you can get the most recovery possible.

-If you have been involved in a slip and fall accident, car accident, trucking accident, bicycle accident, or have sustained any other type of injury and you are worried about payment of your medical bills, give us a call for a free consultation on your possible claim.
-We handle cases in New Orleans, Metairie, Kenner, and every other parish in the State of Louisiana.
+If you have been involved in a slip and fall accident, car accident, trucking accident, bicycle accident, or have sustained any other type of injury and are worried about paying your medical bills, give us a call for a free consultation on your possible claim.
+We handle cases in New Orleans, Metairie, Kenner, and every other parish in the state of Louisiana.